 3:15 pm: Time for some information architecture work.
 I use card sorting to help define the structure of a new feature we’re launching.
 Thankfully, our students are really reactive, so I’ve got lots of insights to help me.

 5:00 pm: I have a call with a former student who is now using a different platform to help figure out what’s working and what isn’t.
-Feedback isn’t always easy to take, but it helps no end in improving our UX.
+Feedback isn’t always easy to take, but it is essential to improving UX.
 From here, I can start working on composing personas to help guide our future projects.

-6:40 pm: Back on the train and it’s time to catch up on Slack conversations and emails from the day plus a quick episode of ‘The Walking Dead’ before the journey ends and I head home to my couch.
+6:40 pm: Back on the train and it’s time to catch up on Slack conversations and emails from the day or a podcast before the journey ends and I’m home.